bketelsen/storyblog/content/posts/win-the-dev-box.md

 To put my money where my mouth is, I've purchased a [Surface Laptop 3](https://www.microsoft.com/en-us/surface/business/surface-laptop-3), and I'm going to use it as my daily workhorse for the next 30 days.
 We'll call it the #30DayWSLChallenge.

+Find other articles in this series [with this link](/tags/30daywslchallenge/).

 ### Assumptions

 _This guide is for you if you're traditionally a macOS or Linux desktop user and you're looking for information on how to use a Windows 10 device with Windows Subsystem for Linux as your primary development environment._